Alaska Traffic Tickets

 - Failure to yield to an oncoming vehicle when turning left: $90

-Note that, in addition to the payment for the ticket violation, motorists may be required to pay additional court costs and surcharges.
+Note that, in addition to the payment, motorists may be required to pay additional court costs and surcharges.
 Also, late fees may be administered to drivers who have failed to provide their ticket payment on time.
-If you wish to avoid these fees altogether, however, you will need to fight the traffic ticket, preferably with an experienced lawyer.
-You may find the best lawyer for your case online.

-Note: Carefully study your AK traffic ticket or contact the presiding court to obtain information about your citation fine and any other fees and surcharges, specific to your circumstances.
+Note: Carefully study your AK driving record or contact the presiding court to obtain information about your citation fine and any other fees and surcharges, specific to your circumstances.

 Points in Alaska

-Drivers who were convicted of an Alaska traffic violation, and those who fail to respond to a traffic citation on time, will incur a certain number of penalty points on their driver's records.
+Drivers who were convicted of an Alaska traffic violation, and those who fail to respond on time, will incur a certain number of penalty points on their AK driver’s records.
 The amount of assigned points generally varies based on the type of violation that was committed.
-More severe offenses result in larger traffic fines and a higher number of demerit points.
+More severe offenses result in more penalty points and a higher number of demerit points.

-Review several examples of AK traffic violations and the resulting point penalties in the following list:
+Review several examples and the resulting point penalties in the following list:

-Note: Even if drivers are unable to have a traffic ticket dismissed by completing a state-approved traffic school program, they can still reduce their total point count by enrolling in one.
+Note: Even if drivers are unable to have a traffic ticket dismissed by completing an AK traffic school program, they can still reduce their total point count by enrolling in one.
 Lowering the number of points through a defensive driving course (DDC) is an option which can be utilized only once within a 12-month period.

 How Tickets Affect an Alaska Drivers License

-Since traffic tickets in Alaska increase the number of demerit points on your driving record, drivers who incur several traffic citations are facing a driver's license suspension or revocation for an excess of points.
+Since traffic tickets in Alaska increase the number of demerit points on your driving record, drivers who incur several violations are facing a driver’s license suspension or revocation for an excess of points.
 Accruing 12 points within a one-year period or 18 points within a two-year period leads to a mandatory suspension or revocation penalty.
-Drivers who incur traffic ticket-related suspensions are also ineligible for a limited driving credential.
+Drivers who incur suspensions are also ineligible for a limited driving credential.